mokurin000/vndb_chinese_translation/tags/readme.md

 Only Avoidable Rape Scenes	|	Only Avoidable Rape Scenes	|
 Only Avoidable Sexual Content	|	Only Avoidable Sexual Content	|
 Only Avoidable Sex with Others	|	Only Avoidable Sex with Others	|
-Only Bad End Death of Hero	|	Only Bad End Death of Hero	|
+Only Bad End Death of Hero	|	Only Bad End Death of 男主角	|
 Only Bad End Death of Heroine	|	Only Bad End Death of 女主角	|
 Only Bad End Death of Protagonist	|	Only Bad End Death of Protagonist	|
 Only Bad Endings	|	仅坏结局	|